Monnoroch/EchoEvaluator/README.md

 **Usage :**

 Select a piece of python code and press `ctrl+shift+e`, the code will be replaced with echoed result.
+You can use multiple selections, than all code pieces will be evaluated esparatly.
 The plugin can evaluate native ST python: 2.x for ST2, 3.x for ST3.
 If an exception occured during evaluation, it will be printed into a ST console.